rrrossjr/MultitenantWorkshop/manage-app/mt-isolation/manage-app1.md

 ###    **Step 2.
 Configure the listener.**

 The LOCAL\_REGISTRATION\_ADDRESS\_lsnr\_alias and FIREWALL setting must be added to the "listener.ora" file.
-The default listener name is LISTENER and listens on default port 1521.
-However In our example the CDB1 DB is listening on listener LISTCDB1.
-Example setting below.
+In our example the CDB1 DB is listening on listener **LISTCDB1**.
+You will need to add the following line to the "listener.ora" file.

 ````
 LOCAL_REGISTRATION_ADDRESS_LISTCDB1 = ON